ansost/NoClu/README.md

 ## Software implementation

-All source code used to generate the results and figures in this paper are in the `src/` and `scripts` folder.
+All source code used to generate the results and figures in this paper are in the `src/` and `scripts/` folder.
 The calculations and figure generation are run in [Python](https://www.python.org/) scripts with [Python 3.8.10](https://www.python.org/downloads/release/python-3810/).

 This repository uses pre-commit hooks.
 Learn more about them and how to install/use them here: [https://pre-commit.com/](https://pre-commit.com/).